 Web Browser Not Secure Warnings

-For the past few years, Google has been suggesting that all websites move to HTTPS so all web pages are delivered over a secure connection.
+Since early 2018, Google has been suggesting that all websites move to HTTPS so all web pages are delivered over a secure connection.
 If you migrate your website over to HTTPS by purchasing and installing a secure certificate, Google will reward you by giving you a small ranking boost in the search engine results pages (SERPS).

 Early in 2017, Google Chrome web browser has started displaying a Not Secure warning in the browser address bar if you have a form on your website that collects private information like a password or credit card number.

 This does not pertain to just eCommerce website forms collecting credit card information, this applies to ALL forms, your login forms, even your website contact form.
-Firefox browser has implemented similar non secure warnings, and actively promote using HTTPS on all websites.
+Firefox browser has implemented similar not secure warnings, and actively promote using HTTPS on all websites.

 What is HTTPS?